-A Corpus Analysis Approach for Automatic Query Expansion
+A Corpus Analysis Approach for Automatic Query Expansion and its Extension to Multiple Databases1

-Susan Gauch and Jianying Wang Electrical Engineering and Computer Science 415 Snow Hall University of Kansas Lawrence, KS 66045 sgauch@eecs.ukans.edu
+Susan Gauch, Jianying Wang and Satya Mahesh Rachakonda Electrical Engineering and Computer Science University of Kansas

 ABSTRACT

 Searching online text collections can be both rewarding and frustrating.
 While valuable information can be found, typically many irrelevant documents are also retrieved and many relevant ones are missed.
 Terminology mismatches between the user's query and document contents are a main cause of retrieval failures.
 Expanding a user's query with related words can improve search performance, but finding and using related words is an open problem.